bobobo1618/docpad-plugin-sunny/Readme.md

     - `container`: A string containing the name of the container to use.
     - `acl`: ACL to use for all requests.
 Set to `false` to tell sunny not to send an x-<provider>-acl header.
 Set to send `public-read` by default.
     - `retryLimit`: Number of times to retry a request.
 Set to -1 for infinite.
 Set to 2 by default.
-- `onlyIfProduction`: Set to true if you only want to run the plugin in a production (`NODE_ENV=production`) environment.
-Defaults to true.

 An example section from a docpad config: